Former FBI lawyer to plead guilty as part of Russia probe: defendant's lawyer

 In an interview with Fox News host Sean Hannity on Thursday, U.S. Attorney General William Barr predicted there would be a “development” on Friday in the investigation by John Durham, a Connecticut-based federal prosecutor whom Barr named to investigate the origins of federal investigations into alleged contacts between Trump advisors and Russia in 2016.

-Reporting by Doina Chiacu and Mark Hosenball; Editing by Franklin Paul and Chris Reese
+Reporting by Doina Chiacu and Mark Hosenball; Editing by Franklin Paul, Chris Reese and David Gregorio